Financial-Times/origami/components/o3-editorial-typography/README.md

 #### Big Number

 Big Number is a composite component that includes a large number and a label.
 It is used to describe a big number in the editorial content.
+Pure HTML markup is as follows:

 ```html
 <div class="o3-editorial-typography-big-number">